RachelPShoemaker/SalesCRM/README.md

 ## Employee Menu
 ### Add new contact
 In the employee menu, you can add a new employee by entering "1".
 CRM will prompt you to enter the employee's name, phone number, and email.
-If the employee record already exists, it won't let you create it and the error message will appear.
+An error message will appear if an identical record already exists.

 ### Search contact
 You can search for an existing contact by entering "2".
 CRM will prompt you to enter the salesperson's name.
 Their contact information, number of clients,